DAndreChampagne/CCSU-Assessment/README.md

 ### Models project

-Models.csporj contains all the POCO classes that are used within the solution.
+Models.csproj contains all the POCO classes that are used within the solution.

 ### Data project